feathers-nuxt/cli/README.md

 > `npm i -g https://github.com/feathers-nuxt/cli`

+In this guide, yarn is used in place of `npm` but you may use the later if you so prefer.

 #### Initialization
 To start a new `feathers-nuxt` project using `f3` cli, just invoke the following on your terminal
 > `f3 init awesome-project`

 This will fetch the [feathers-nuxt/template-app](https://github.com/feathers-nuxt/template-app) from github using [saojs](https://github.com/saojs/sao) and create a boilerplate, inside `awesome-project` directory, customized as per your answers to the prompted questions.

 See the wiki for available customization options.
+One of the options is the ORM prefered - either sequelize (_if you prefer SQL database_) or Mongoose (_the only NoSQL database supported for now_) database.
+Any database that works with feathers may be used, but for the ORM, only sequelize dialects are supported in the case of SQL and MongoDB for the case of NoSQL.

 #### Configuration
 If you have worked with a `nuxt` project before, an `f3` project should feel familiar.
 The only considerable difference is that configuration for `nuxt` is specified inside `f3.config.js` which exports an object with two keys. `nuxt` is one of these keys and its value is anything you would export from `nuxt.config.js`.
 The other key is `backpack` and its value is the equivalent of what one would export from `backpack.config.js`.